tepzilon/tepzilon/README.md

 ## Hi there 👋

-I'm identified is Te, and you can find me as @tepzilon.
+I'm identified as Te, and you can find me as @tepzilon.

 GPG: 85BE B9D2 5298 A03E C10F  8D8C 658B AFDB 84F9 E5C5